-(Klein 1997).
-In the U.S. at least, credit bureau data can be used to generate lists of consumers who are offered pre-approved lines of credit (pre-screening).
+Credit bureaus mitigate adverse selection and moral hazard problems by providing timely information about the characteristics and behavior of borrowers.
+Because that information is retained for a considerable time (seven years for most derogatory credit information in the U.S.), credit bureaus enable the maintenance of reputation effects in a market consisting of millions of otherwise anonymous borrowers (Klein 1997).
+In the U.S. at least, credit bureau data can be used to generate lists of consumers who are offered preapproved lines of credit (prescreening).
 The availability of data on a universe of credit users also makes it possible to develop sophisticated models to select and price credit risk for unsecured consumer loans.